Search our Physician Database to find the one that is right for you.

 Visiting hours for the Rehabilitation Institute are 5 until 8 p.m.
 Monday through Friday, and 3 until 8 p.m.
 Saturday and Sunday.

 Visiting hours for the Intermediate Care Units (3 East and 4 South A) are 10 a.m.-8:30 p.m.
 One person is allowed to spend the night.
 No visitors under age 14 are allowed, and please limit visitors to two at a time.
+Visitors who are sick or unable to care for themselves should not visit hospital patients.

 Information concerning patient rooms may be obtained at the Information Desks located in the main lobby of NMMC and the Women’s Hospital.
 To ensure patient rest, visitors should be limited to two at a time at NMMC.
 Visitors should be at least 12 years old, although special exceptions will be made in unusual circumstances as approved by the physician.
 At this time, children under age 14 are not permitted in the Critical Care Unit Waiting Area.
 A specially designated children and adult waiting room is located near the CCU waiting room.
 Children must always be accompanied by an adult.
 Visitors may be requested to leave the room briefly when doctors, nurses or other health care professionals need to treat the patient.